arifhidayatullahmitrais/learning-udemy-design-patterns-using-typescript/README.md

   * (On my understanding of the code example its implementation of polymorphism)
   * Result from asking AI: Is close related as: Polymorphism is How, while Liskov substitution is When and Why
 * Interface Segregation: No client should be forced to depend on interfaces they do not use.
+* Dependency Inversion: High -level modules should not depend on low-level modules
+  * Both should depend on abstractions
+  * Abstractions should not depend on details
+  * Details should depend on abstractions